KevinJoerg/MBFBigDataRandomForest/README.md

 ## How to execute this code

-1. Download the dataset from:
+1. Download the datasets from:

 * US Used cars dataset: https://www.kaggle.com/ananaymital/us-used-cars-dataset
 * MIT Election Lab Voting Data: https://github.com/MEDSL/2020-elections-official